 The next move is the clean & jerk.
-It is very similar to the snatch, but give your the chance to pause and adjust yourself mid-way.
+It is very similar to the snatch but gives you the chance to pause and adjust yourself mid-way.
 To start off, you will be doing the clean part of the move.
 Here you need to again squat down in front of the barbell and grip it.
-When you are ready, lift the barbell up your body and rest it against the front of your shoulders (deltoids) but be sure not to rest it fully on your clavicles.
+When you are ready, lift the barbell up your body and rest it against the front of your shoulders (deltoids).
+Be sure not to rest it fully on your clavicles.

 The second part is the jerk where you need to lift the bar from its spot against your shoulders up and over your head.
-As you lift the barbell up and over, be sure to bend your knees to take the impact of the weight, and then push yourself into a straight standing position with your feet torso width apart.
+As you lift the barbell up and over, be sure to bend your knees to take the impact of the weight.
+Then push yourself into a straight standing position with your feet torso width apart.

 This move works the arms and upper body but also adds that extra push to your back and shoulders when you pause in the middle.